 In fact, we should care, because the sugar industry supports up to 9,500 jobs within the UK economy, from farmers to road hauliers and processors.
-It’s an unusual commodity too, because not only does the sugar beet need to be processed before it’s suitable for consumption, but also there’s only one company in the UK which can process sugar beet: British Sugar.
+It’s an unusual commodity too, because not only does the sugar beet need to be processed before it’s suitable for consumption, but also there’s only one company in the UK which can process sugar beet: British Sugar plc.

 For the growers, only having one possible buyer of their product is a peculiar position to be in.
 The majority of growers will grow other crops alongside their sugar beet, with sugar being an integral part of the farms multi-year crop rotation.

-Sugar beet growers, therefore, must ensure they get the best price possible from British Sugar as they are the only buyer, and the NFU’s Sugar team is the crucial connecting point because it negotiates with British Sugar on behalf of all beet growers.
+Sugar beet growers, therefore, must ensure they get the best price possible from British Sugar plc as they are the only buyer, and the NFU’s Sugar team is the crucial connecting point because it negotiates with British Sugar plc on behalf of all beet growers.

 - Sugar beet harvesting takes place from early autumn through to spring.
-Once harvested, the crop travels an average of 28 miles to one of the four British Sugar factories in Bury St Edmunds, Cantley, Newark or Wissington.
+Once harvested, the crop travels an average of 28 miles to one of the four British Sugar plc factories in Bury St Edmunds, Cantley, Newark or Wissington.

 - When it arrives at the factory, the sugar beet is washed in preparation for processing.